 Paper cost adds up.
 On average, office employees consume over 10,000 pages per year each.
 This costs companies an average of $15,000 per employee.
-Plus, reducing the amount of excess paper use is a simple way to increase your environmental impact.
+Needless to say, reducing the amount of excess paper use through effective document management for Amarillo and San Antonio Businesses is a simple way to increase your environmental impact.
 These strategies from your local Xerox Partner will not only reduce cost, they will also reduce waste.

-Duplex Printing is the simplest and most immediate paper and cost cutting strategy to implement.
-Most multifunction systems and some network printers feature duplex printing and copying that prints on both sides of the paper.
-Set your devices' default to duplex printing today, and save up to 50% of paper use and cost.
+Duplex Printing is the simplest and most immediate paper and cost-cutting strategy to implement.
+Most multifunction copiers and some network printers feature duplex printing and copying that prints on both sides of the paper.
+Set your copiers' default to duplex printing today, and save up to 50% of paper use and cost.

 Use Print Setup and Print Preview